01 of 06

 03 of 06

 Getting Started and Embroidering the Design

-Cut an 11-12in circle from the felt and fabric.
+Cut an 11 to 12 inch circle from the felt and fabric.
 A large dinner plate makes an excellent template for this.
 Set aside the fabric circle.

 Choose one or more of the dice patterns and embroider it onto the felt circle using the tracing paper method for marking the pattern.
 Place the pattern so it is horizontally centered and about 1in above the center vertically.

 The embroidery in the sample uses three strands of floss and back stitch.

 After the embroidery is finished, carefully tear away the tracing paper.Continue to 4 of 6 below.

 04 of 06

 Pin the felt and fabric together with wrong sides facing.
 Place 12 pins evenly around the circle.
 Make a 1/2 inch to 5/8 inch mark between each pin.
 Each mark should be at least 1/4 inch from the edge.